 Researcher of the Year

 The Researcher of the Year awards recognize the efforts of high-achieving faculty whose work is improving society through the generation and dissemination of new knowledge.
 Each college nominated a senior faculty member and a junior faculty member who received his or her terminal degree within the past 10 years.
-Winners were selected by an interdisciplinary faculty committee and announced at the university’s annual Research Symposium.
+Winners were selected by an interdisciplinary faculty committee and announced at a virtual ceremony Aug.
+24.

 The awards program was created with input from the Vice President of Research Faculty Advisory Board and includes a $5,000 award.